Teacher Prep Review

 The 3 ratings

-To rate each text, the expert reviewer determines if the text defines and presents each component rooted in contemporary research.
+To rate each item, the expert reviewer determines if the material defines and presents each component rooted in contemporary research.
 Acceptable texts cover components comprehensively, providing future teachers with an accurate, research-based understanding of what the component is, how to assess acquisition of the component, and how to teach the component using acceptable proven teaching methods.
-Comprehensive texts must contain this information for all five components, and some are categorized as Exemplary based on their level of quality.
-Not Acceptable texts present inaccurate or unscientific information about the component definitions, how to assess acquisition of the component, and/or how to teach one or more components.
+Comprehensive texts must contain this information for all five components, and some are categorized as Exemplary based on their level of quality and inclusion of information related to assessment.
+Unacceptable texts present inaccurate or unscientific information about the component definitions, how to assess acquisition of the component, and/or how to teach one or more components.

 • Exemplary